jgato/jgato/random_docs/contribute_cluster_operator.md

 Now you can make a PR with the new branch into the downstream/main.
 That should contain downstrea/main plus your commits with the fix.

 Tittle this PR with [openshift-bug-id] of our jira system.

 ![](assets/contribute_cluster_operator_20240430162333746.png)

 Set the Jira ticket target to the release-4.y version

+It is very important to have the PR correctly linked with the bug.
+And this properly set.
+If not you will receive a not-valid-bug.
+To have this correctly set provides automatic integration in the next steps.

 ![](assets/contribute_cluster_operator_20240430163234953.png)